 To serve the many goals that faculty are called upon to address, it is necessary that they take care of themselves.
 This web page is a contribution to that effort.
 Below you will find a variety of resources that we hope may be of use.

 If I am feeling more pressure than I feel comfortable coping with on my own, who can I talk to?

 Answer: The Faculty Ombudsperson.
-Cindy Cummings' contact information is below; she can refer you to someone who can help.
-If Cindy is unavailable, please contact Dan Richard.
+David Jaffee's contact information is below; he can refer you to someone who can help.
+If David is unavailable, please contact Mary Lundy.
 Department chairs are usually excellent resources for talking through matters and finding solutions, too, but anything said to the Faculty Ombudsperson will remain in strictest confidence.